anathan90/RADiSA/README.md

 # RADiSA

 RADiSA is an optimization method for large scale machine learning.
 The current implementation assumes that the observations are distributed, but not the features.
 However, each partition only operates on a subset of features in each iteration.
+To understand how the algorithm can be extended to distributed features, see the following publication: https://arxiv.org/pdf/1610.10060.pdf

 This code implements the following algorithms:
 * RADiSA